soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - 0-2 whitespace characters
 - An equal sign (=)
 - 0-2 whitespace characters
-- Any combination of between 1-200 ????? characters
+- Any combination of between 1-200 characters that are ???????
-- The string "servicebus.windows.net"
+- The string "servicebus.windows.<!--no-hyperlink-->net"
-- Any combination of between 1-200 ????? characters
+- Any combination of between 1-200 characters that are ???????
 - The string "SharedAccessKey"
 - 0-2 whitespace characters
 - An equal sign (=)
 - 0-2 whitespace characters
-- Any combination of 43 lower- or uppercase letters, digits, forward slash (/), or plus sign (+)
+- Any combination of 43 characters that are lower- or uppercase letters, digits, forward slash (/), or plus sign (+)
 - An equal sign (=)

 ### Checksum